 Mentoring can be an answer; simply take the leap of faith, find a member of the under-represented community who is motivated to learn, and take a chance.
 Most neighborhood associations with a lively program have several new leadership roles available each year, so why not spread out the leadership and develop new options for yourself?

-But this is important: Some tasks are more important than others, so don't appoint an untested person to do the annual fundraiser.
+But this is important: Some tasks are more critical to your mission and survival than others, so don't appoint an untested person to do the annual fundraiser.
 But they might be great at representing you at a table at a citywide fair.

 If you conscientiously develop new leaders even when you don't see an immediate need for them, two things will happen: